 Turkey has been a candidate for EU membership since 1999.
 Accession negotiations started in 2005.

 As a major emerging economy and a member of NATO and the G20, Turkey is a key partner for the European Union.
-It is recognised as an active regional foreign policy player, with an influential role in supporting reforms in its region.
-The EU is therefore committed to political dialogue with Turkey on foreign policy issues of mutual interest.
+It is recognised as an active regional foreign policy player, with a strategic location, including for the EU's energy security.
+The EU is therefore committed to intensify further the political dialogue with Turkey in particular on foreign policy issues of mutual interest.

 EU-Turkey political dialogue is carried on at all levels on issues of mutual concern.
-At ministerial level, dialogue is led for the EU by Baroness Ashton (High Representative for foreign affairs and security policy) and Stefan Füle (Commissioner for enlargement).
+At ministerial level, dialogue is led for the EU by Baroness Ashton (High Representative for foreign affairs and security policy) and Stefan Füle (Commissioner for enlargement and neighbourhood policy).